 For ideas on controlling pests and diseases, go to pest control.

-That's all on how to grow rhubarb.
+That's all on growing rhubarb.
 Now for some eating.
 Tender new stalks can be eaten raw.
 They can be chopped in fruit salads or soaked in a honey and lemon juice mixture.

 Stewed for 5-10 minutes in sweetened liquid they can be swirled with cream or custard, and of course are perfect in pies and crumbles.
-Growing rhubarb is worth it for the 101 ways to eat and enjoy it... go to it!
+Having a clump of rhubarb in your garden is worth it for the 101 ways to eat and enjoy it... go to it!